scottdavisxx/maptician/README.md

 - Given unlimited time I might:
   - Add a start and an end time in the Add Record form.
   - Add a button to the individual reservations to toggle `isPresent`.
+  - Add a date/time picker for start/end times.
   - Create a login system to properly handle userId.
 In this version each entry has a new userId.
 Ideally a user could have many reservations associated with their userId.
   - Sanitize/Validate form inputs.
   - Add pagination.